cinemascience/website/docs/source/tutorial_viewers.rst

     }
   }

 - **selection** applies an axis selection when the database is loaded but loads all database rows.
-This example with the Bogus 1 data brings up the database with the selection on Integer_3 already in place:
+This example with the Bogus 1 data brings up the database with the selection on Integer_3 already in place, :numref:`fig_selectExample`.

 .. code:: json